 Are you comparing

-between a git branch to a Salesforce org, and
+between a git branch and a Salesforce org, and

 the Profile (or permission set) or profile permissions are showing up as